dogweather/forkful/content/en/fish-shell/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?
-Checking if a directory exists in Fish Shell allows scripts to make decisions based on the presence or absence of directory structures, enabling tasks like conditional file operations, logging, or environment setup.
-This technique is crucial for writing robust scripts that interact with the filesystem in a predictable way.

 ## How to:
 Fish Shell uses the `test` command to check file types and characteristics, including whether a target is a directory.
 Here's a basic pattern for checking if a directory exists: